paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-09-28-a_cohesive_and_unified_identity_for_british_government.md

 ### Design

-The ‘HM Government’ logo introduced earlier this decade could provide clues to what a unified identify might look like, with the government’s coat of arms sat alongside a word-mark set in Gill Sans Light.
+The HM Government logo introduced earlier this decade could provide clues to what a unified identify might look like, with the government’s coat of arms sat alongside a word-mark set in Gill Sans Light.
 Logos for the Ministry of Justice, Treasury, Foreign and Cabinet Offices also feature this coat of arms, whilst the Treasury and the Department for Business Innovation and Skills use Gill Sans too.

 {% include 'figure' with '/images/2009/09/government_identity/uk_now.png'
   caption: '**A selection of logos used by the British government today:** Whilst there is no coherent identity within British Government, a number of patterns emerge, with the coat of arms and Gill Sans being popular choices for some logos.
 However not every department shares this visual language, and all have implemented separate identity schemes.'